This article was updated February 2020, and a version was previously published in the June 2018 edition of the San Diego Business Journal.

-- Overseeing the annual internal controls assessment, performed by a competent and objective party that isn’t the external auditor
+- Oversee the annual internal controls assessment, performed by a competent and objective party who is independent of the external auditor

-- Establishing and documenting ICFR controls, such as IT-related controls and financial reporting system
+- Establish and documenting ICFR controls, such as IT-related controls and financial reporting system

-- Confirming all controls are present and tested
+- Confirm all controls are present and tested

-- Evaluating internal controls to prove they’re functioning as specified
+- Evaluate internal controls to prove they’re functioning as specified

-- Obtaining external audit report on the effectiveness of ICFR for companies under the SOX 404(b) environment
+- Obtain external audit report on the effectiveness of ICFR for companies under the SOX 404(b) environment

 Performing an annual risk assessment of your company’s internal financial controls is the foundation for SOX compliance.
 It establishes the annual plan for SOX by cutting out accounts that couldn’t result in material misstatement, and it drives the nature, timing, and extent of effort required for your company’s level of compliance.